Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 The choice between Pumble and Google Chat comes down to the choice between a focused communication tool and an integrated add-on.

 What I mean by that is that Pumble feels like a toolbox built with purpose.
-It’s stripped back to powerful essentials for messaging and focused team collaboration
+It’s focused on powerful essentials for messaging and effective team collaboration.

 Google Chat, on the other hand, is more like an add-on put together for the sake of adding another set of features to the Google suite.

 It’s functional, don’t get me wrong.
-However, I’m afraid team communication can get pretty chaotic pretty quickly with all the space threads, emails, and Meet calls and chats.
+However, I’m afraid team communication and collaboration can get pretty chaotic pretty quickly with all the space threads, emails, and Meet calls and chats.

 So, some of the main differences between Pumble and Google Chat include: